ejb231/SyncCore/README.md

 ```

 That's it.
 On first launch SyncCore will:
-- Generate a secure configuration file (`.env`) with random API key, admin token, and node ID
+- Generate a secure configuration file (`.env`) with random admin token and node ID
-- Create self-signed TLS certificates automatically (no OpenSSL needed)
+- Generate a 2048-bit RSA key pair and self-signed TLS certificate (no OpenSSL needed)
+- Create a unique device identity (SHA-256 fingerprint of the certificate)
-- Open your browser to the management dashboard
+- Open your browser to the setup wizard

-Your admin token and URL are printed in the terminal — use them to log in.
+Your admin token and dashboard URL are printed in the terminal — use them to log in.

 ### Starting fresh